Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Illinois Stats and Trends

-- Illinois has played six games, with three wins against the spread.

-- The Fighting Illini have been underdogs by 10 points or more two times this season and covered the spread once.
+- The Fighting Illini have been underdogs by 11 points or more once this year and covered the spread.

 - Illinois' games this year have gone over the total in two out of six opportunities (33.3%).

-- When Illinois scores more than 25.5 points, it is 1-1 against the spread and 1-1 overall.
+- Illinois is 1-1 against the spread and 1-1 overall in games when it puts up more than 25.5 points.

-- In games that Illinois totals more than 249 yards, the team is 3-3 against the spread and 2-4 overall.
+- Illinois is 3-3 against the spread and 2-4 overall when the team picks up over 249 yards.

-- This year the Fighting Illini have turned the ball over six times, three more than the Badgers' takeaways (3).
+- The Fighting Illini have turned the ball over six times this season, three more turnovers than the Badgers have forced (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.